Wittelsbacherbrunnen (Lenbachplatz)

 Nearby Attractions

-1. Lenbachhaus: This art museum is home to an impressive collection of modern art, including works by the Blue Rider group.
-The museum’s historic building and beautiful gardens make it a worthy stop.
+1. Lenbachhaus: An art museum housing an extensive collection of modern art, including works by the Blue Rider group.

 Insider Tips